alicehillier/life-for-lydia/README.md

 ### **Surface Plane**

 After establishing the content of the interactive story, I began putting together the aesthetics.

+- Dictionaries are formatted as clean text when displayed to the user.
+- Time and dates are formatted in an easy-to-read way when displayed to the user.
+- Ample spacing is provided throughout the program for clarity.
+- A consistent decision format is used to ensure the experience is seamless for the user.

 [Back to top](https://github.com/alicehillier/life-for-lydia/#life-for-lydia)